Video Trump officially pardons reality TV stars Todd and Julie Chrisley

 Top Stories

-Trump officially pardons reality TV stars Todd and Julie Chrisley1 hour ago
+Trump officially pardons reality TV stars Todd and Julie Chrisley2 hours ago

+Manhunt intensifies for former Arkansas police chief turned escaped killer2 hours ago

-Trump administration halts student visa appointments to expand social media screening1 hour ago
+Trump administration halts student visa appointments to expand social media screeningMay 28, 2025

+Georgia teen detained by ICE after mistaken arrest speaks outMay 28, 2025

+FEMA denies North Carolina's request for full cost sharing of Hurricane Helene reliefMay 28, 2025

 Trump claims he'll know in '2 weeks' if Putin is 'tapping' US alongMay 28, 2025